Visitors to the University campus are able to access the campus wireless service via a number of ways, including:

 Please note: Any minors requiring access to the conference portal during an event / conference will need to have the appropriate consent forms for internet access.
 Please Click Here to access the consent forms.

 Visitors like Staff also have certain obligations with regard to the authorisation and use of the Visitor Portals.

-- All visitors connecting to the University's wireless network must adhere to the following conditions of the University’s IT Acceptable Use Policy and must not utilize the wireless internet for:
+- All visitors connecting to the University's wireless network must adhere to the following conditions of the University’s Acceptable Use of Technology Procedures (PDF) and must not use the wireless internet for:

 - Accessing any pornographic, racially insensitive and/or similar content;

 - Attempting to gain unauthorised access to other systems on the network;

 - Copying, downloading, storing or transmitting material which infringes copyright, including music files, movies, videos, or pirated software;

 - Conducting unauthorised commercial activities, for private or financial gain to a third party;